The Architecture of Windsor Castle

 A devastating fire broke out in Queen Victoria’s chapel in 1992, destroying most of the Upper Ward.
 The damage was extensive, with several collapsed ceilings and extensive smoke and water damage.
 To help pay for the very expensive restoration process, the Queen agreed to pay income tax and to open Buckingham Palace to tourists.
 Restorations took precisely five years, with renovators choosing to mostly restore the previous design, with the addition of a few modern updates in the Gothic style.

 Today, Windsor Castle is a popular tourist attraction and the Queen’s preferred private residence.
-The largest occupied castle in the world, It is often the venue of state events, such as visits from President Barack Obama and the 2018 Royal Wedding.
+The largest occupied castle in the world, It is often the venue of state events, such as visits from President Barack Obama and both 2018 Royal Weddings.